Mold test results:

 B - Raw counts of spores taken in your test sample

-C - The labs estimate for the full mold load in your home based on calculations they do to extrapolate your sample to a larger space
+C - The labs estimate for the full mold load in your home based on calculations they do to extrapolate your sample to a larger space m3 = meters cubed

-D - Non-mold elements found in your sample
+D - Non-mold elements found when sampling

 Reading MoldScore Mold test results

-B - Raw counts of spores taken in your test sample on a scale relative to the outside.
+B - Raw counts of fungal spores taken in your test sample on a scale relative to the outside.
 You can see the actual raw counts directly to the left of the blue bar

 C - Outdoor raw counts and estimated mold load in your outdoor air